CrossRoadsOptics/crossroadoptics.github.io/about.md

 We at CrossRoad Optics are dedicated to creating a comprehensive automated traffic study in the hopes of providing a holistic understanding of intersections and an increased focus on traffic safety.

 CrossRoad Optics was created by former members of the Santos senior capstone project at Olin College of Engineering.
-The [Santos Family Foundation](http://fdnweb.org/santos/) sponsored the origin of this three-year long project and have continued to show support for the growing business.to reduce traffic deaths.
+The [Santos Family Foundation](http://fdnweb.org/santos/) sponsored the origin of this three-year long project and have continued to show support for the growing business and its goal to reduce traffic deaths.

 Meet the current CrossRoad Optics team: